 d) Each measurement is a real value representing the throughput in kbit per second.
 The number of measurements is equal to one.
 If the optional QoS level subcounter and S-NSSAI subcounter and PLMN ID subcounter and BWP subcounter measurements are performed, the number of measurements is equal to the number of mapped 5QIs and the number of supported S-NSSAIs, and the number of PLMN IDs, and the number of Active BWPs.

-e) The measurement name has the form DRB.UEThpUl, or optionally DRB.UEThpUl.QOS, where QOS identifies the target quality of service class and DRB.UEThpUl.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpUl.PLMN, where PLMN identifies the PLMN ID, and DRB.UEThpUl.BWP, where BWP identifies the Active BWP
+e) The measurement name has the form DRB.UEThpUl, or optionally DRB.UEThpUl.QOS, where QOS identifies the target quality of service class and DRB.UEThpUl.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpUl.PLMN, where PLMN identifies the PLMN ID, and DRB.UEThpUl.BWP, where BWP identifies the Active BWP, or DRB.UEThpUl_UEType, or DRB.UEThpUl.QOS_UEType, or DRB.UEThpUl.SNSSAI_UEType or DRB.UEThpUl.PLMN_UEType or DRB.UEThpUl.BWP_UEType , where UEType refers to allowed values of uECellBarredAccess in TS 28.541 clause 4.4.1.

 f) NRCellDU